microsoft/Web-Dev-For-Beginners/2-js-basics/1-data-types/README.md

 ✅ Why does `1 + 1 = 2` in JavaScript, but `'1' + '1' = 11?` Think about it.
 What about `'1' + 1`?

+The reason behind the different outcomes in JavaScript when performing addition with different types of operands is due to the behavior of the addition operator and how it handles different data types.

+`'1' + 1 = `'11'`

 **Template literals** are another way to format strings, except instead of quotes, the backtick  is used.
 Anything that is not plain text must be placed inside placeholders `${ }`.
 This includes any variables that may be strings.

 ```javascript